 Desiccator with vacuum capability

 Chemical storage refrigerators must be clearly labeled “No Food or Drink.”
-Explosion-proof and flammable-material storage refrigerators are mandatory for the storage of flammable chemicals.
+Flammable-material storage refrigerators are mandatory for the storage of flammable chemicals.
 Use only refrigerators that have been approved by Underwriters Laboratory (UL) or Factory Mutual (FM).
 Freezer ice buildup must be corrected immediately to maintain unobstructed access to chemicals, upright storage of bottles, and to ensure that the unit is functioning properly.

 Regularly check all chemical storage areas for leaking containers, old chemicals, and unneeded chemicals.
 Some chemicals become more hazardous as they age.
 Old bottles whose contents have likely degraded should be disposed of.
 This will save storage space and remove unnecessary hazards from the lab.